The RACGP believes that Advance Care Planning should be incorporated into routine general practice.

 See Advance care planning Australia for Victoria-specific resources including:

-Medical Treatment Act 1988, Guardianship and administration act 1986 and the Mental health Act 1986:
+Medical Treatment Planning and Decisions Act 2016, Guardianship and administration act 1986 and the Mental health Act 1986: